Where Do I File My Taxes?

 Mailing Your Return

 Alternatively, you could mail in your tax return.
-Before you do, it's worth double checking your forms to make sure they're accurate and the calculations are correct.
+Before you do, it's worth double-checking your forms to make sure they're accurate and the calculations are correct.
+Paper filing may be more likely to include accounting errors or transcription mistakes.
 Be sure to include a check or indicate when you'll pay your taxes if necessary.
 Just like e-filing, you can choose to receive your refund by check or by direct deposit.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help